bdcabreran/stm32-FreeRTOS-examples/README.md

 ## Examples
 This repository contains the following FreeRTOS examples for the Nucleo F103RB board:

 * STM32 Project with SWO enabled using J-link to print out debug messages.
+* STM32 Project using RTT library from segger to print out debug messages.

 ### Acknowledgments
 This repository is based on the FreeRTOS example projects for STM32 Nucleo-64 boards provided by STMicroelectronics.